artainmo/web-development/backend/NestJS/README.md

       password: 'root',
       database: 'test',
       entities: [],
-      synchronize: true, //This option allows automatic synchronization of databases instead of migrations, this should be activated for production
+      synchronize: true, //This option allows automatic synchronization of databases instead of migrations, this should not be activated for production
     }),
   ],
 })